 Everything clicked into place.
-I had always loved animals, and going to South Africa had been a dream of mine since I was very small (and watched Wild at Heart on ITV for those of you from the UK!)
+I have always loved animals, and going to South Africa has been a dream of mine since I was very small (and watched Wild at Heart on ITV for those of you from the UK!)
 Within minutes I had applied.
-I closed my laptop and continued with the rest of my day, completely unaware of the life changing decision I had just made.
+I closed my laptop and continued with the rest of my day, completely unaware of the life-changing decision I had just made.
 That evening I received an email to say that my application had been accepted and all I needed to do was decide on a date.
 And that was the beginning of the adventure…

 The time finally came, a year and a day from the moment I spontaneously sent away the application.
 I had studied in my home town and had never done anything without the comfort of my parents not far behind me.
 Yet here I was embarking on my very first solo trip and, quite frankly, I was terrified.

-Arriving in Johannesburg airport early in the morning, myself and the other volunteers were met by the lovely Martin and Natalie who made us feel welcomed and calmed nerves – it was nice to have someone taking control!
+I arrived at Johannesburg airport early in the morning, and the other volunteers were met by the lovely Martin and Natalie who made us feel welcomed and calmed our nerves – it was nice to have someone taking control!
 They rounded up all the volunteers together and gave us our first taste of what to expect.
 It was explained to us the importance of what we were about to do, both physically and financially.
-Many of the centres ACE send volunteers to rely heavily on the funding from the volunteers.
+Many of the centres where ACE send volunteers rely heavily on funding from the volunteers.
 Without having even done anything yet, we had already made a huge difference.
-But even at this point, I was still unaware of not only the impact I was having, but also the impact that South Africa would have on me.
+But even at this point, I was still unaware of not only the impact I was having but also the impact that South Africa would have on me.

 I volunteered at Moholoholo for four weeks, which allowed me plenty of time to get used to my rounds and the routine, but it also allowed me the opportunity to be given my own “special cases”.
 These are animals that require an extra little bit of care, whether that be extra feeds or special attention.
 I was able to look after two spotted eagle owls who both had sight problems.
-They needed to be treated carefully as they were skittish due to their visual impairment and it was very important that they did not injure themselves in fright.
-I was also able to bottle feed the baby sables (large antelope) three times a day.
-This required getting up extra early to feed them before morning rounds, feeding them again at lunch time and also staying behind after evening rounds to feed them again.
-This extra bit of responsibility really made me feel like I was making a difference.
+They needed to be treated carefully as they were skittish due to their visual impairment and they needed not to injure themselves in fright.
+I was also able to bottle-feed the baby sables (large antelope) three times a day.
+This required getting up extra early to feed them before morning rounds, feeding them again at lunchtime and also staying behind after evening rounds to feed them again.
+This extra bit of responsibility made me feel like I was making a difference.
 The sables got used to me feeding them and would follow me if they saw me heading up to make up their bottles, relying on me like they would their mother.

-Sadly, many of the animals in the centre will never be able to be released back into the wild, whether that be because they are injured and would be unable to survive, or due to them having been hand raised and therefore unsafe out in the wild.
-A hand raised rhino is an easier target for poachers – it is used to human contact and would approach any human it sees.
-As wonderful as all the one to one contact with the animals at Moholoholo is, it is VERY important to realise that you are not there to simply cuddle wild animals.
+Sadly, many of the animals in the centre will never be able to be released back into the wild, whether that be because they are injured and would be unable to survive, or due to them having been hand-raised and therefore unsafe out in the wild.
+As wonderful as all the one-to-one contact with the animals at Moholoholo is, it is VERY important to realise that you are not there to simply cuddle wild animals.
 The animals are there because they have no option.
 They are still wild animals and need to be treated with the utmost respect.
 It is also very important to realise that not every animal can be saved.
 Moholoholo is great at involving the volunteers in absolutely everything that goes on with the animals, whether it be good or bad news and it is very important to be prepared for both.
 I spent a lot of time looking after lovely animals, but also I witnessed some very gruesome, upsetting things.
 These made it a more rounded experience and I understand that this is all part of working with wildlife.